rgiordan/LinearResponseVariationalBayes.jl/README.md

 # LinearResponseVariationalBayes

+**Warning: this package is not being actively maintained.
+If you are interested in using LRVB in Julia, please contact me.**

 Helpful utilities for fitting linear response variational Bayes models in Julia, with an emphasis on using JuMP.jl for automatic differentiation.